 Reservoir Market was finally put out of its misery, sometime before September of this year.
 It looks like some of its walls are still preserved in its neighboring buildings.
 It is a sad loss, but not unexpected.
 North from there,… Continue Reading

+Update: Demolished by September of 2018.
 Sadly, as I had suspected, the historic Reservoir Market is suffering further collapse of its front facade.
 I suppose it is not long for this world.
-Update: As of Septemver 2016, it still sits in ruins.

-Soulard Market was not always the only public market in St. Louis; French Market and Mound Market are two other fairly well documented markets that served the residents of St. Louis inside Jefferson Avenue.
-But there was yet another one,… Continue Reading
+Update: Demolished by September of 2018.
+Soulard Market was not always the only public market in St. Louis; French Market and Mound Market are two other fairly well documented markets that served the residents of St. Louis inside Jefferson Avenue. … Continue Reading

 This is clearly an older market building, but it has received multiple additions of the years, expanding to its current size.

 I returned to Soulard Market, this time towards closing and captured these details of the famous market.